-- Personnel and benefits (1,650 characters max about 250 words): Describe how you estimated the base salary for core team members' roles (for example, by using the actual salary of current employees or an estimate based on current employees with similar job descriptions) and any assumptions that will influence salary or payment (for example, a local hire in the developing world versus someone who is not).
-If any government officials will be part of the project, please clarify that their salaries will be supported by other sources of funding. - Sub-contractors and sub-recipients (1,650 characters max about 250 words): Describe how you arrived at the budget dedicated to each of the individual or groups of subcontractors and sub-recipients described earlier in your application (e.g., the sub-recipient submitted a budget to you, or you estimated budget based on your experience with similar work). - Consultation and professional services (1,000 characters max about 150 words): List the names (if known) or describe types of consultants you anticipate engaging to support the project.
-Describe the cost assumptions used (including estimated number of days and daily rate), and whether payment is based on an agreed total amount or a per diem/hourly rate. - Materials, supplies, and capital equipment (1,000 characters max about 150 words): Provide information about the project's materials, supplies, and capital equipment expenditures, including equipment to be purchased and the purpose of the items as they relate to the project. - Travel & accommodation (1,000 characters max about 150 words): Explain purpose (i.e., how travel supports the project objectives) and number of trips, who will be traveling, and how you calculated cost for each trip. - Communications plan (1,000 characters max about 150 words): Explain how you calculated costs (see section 8 of Appendix A), including for production of publications, social promotion, and media outreach.
-If convening one or more events for the global health community is included in your plan, describe the purpose, location, and number of events, and how you arrived at the budget. - Indirect costs (500 characters max about 75 words): Explain how you calculated indirect costs.
-See Appendix C for Takeda's indirect cost policy. - Learning trip(s) (500 characters max about 75 words): Explain number of learning trips anticipated and how you calculated costs for each.
-See budget limitations and assumptions in Section 15 of Appendix A.
+Personnel and benefits (1,800 characters max): Describe how you estimated the base salary for core team members' roles (for example, by using the actual salary of current employees or an estimate based on current employees with similar job descriptions) and any assumptions that will influence salary or payment (for example, a local hire in the developing world versus someone who is not).
+Please include the % of salary and benefits that funding from Takeda will be supporting for each personnel type or individual.
+If any government officials will be part of the project, please confirm that their salaries will be supported by other sources of funding.

+- Sub-contractors and sub-recipients (1,800 characters max): Describe how you arrived at the budget dedicated to each of the individual or groups of subcontractors and sub-recipients described earlier in your application (e.g., the sub-recipient submitted a budget to you, or you estimated budget based on your experience with similar work). - Consultation and professional services (1,000 characters max): List the names (if known) or describe types of consultants you anticipate engaging to support the project.
+Describe the cost assumptions used (including estimated number of days and daily rate), and whether payment is based on an agreed total amount or a per diem/hourly rate. - Materials, supplies, and capital equipment (1,000 characters max): Provide information about the project's materials, supplies, and capital equipment expenditures, including equipment to be purchased and the purpose of the items as they relate to the project. - Travel & accommodation (1,000 characters max): Explain purpose(i.e., how travel supports the project objectives) and number of trips, who will be traveling, and how you calculated cost for each trip. - Communications plan (1,000 characters max): Explain how you calculated costs (see section 8 of Appendix A in the RFP document), including for production of publications, social promotion, and media outreach.
+If convening one or more events for the global health community is included in your plan, describe the purpose, location, and number of events, and how you arrived at the budget. - Indirect costs (500 characters max): Explain how you calculated indirect costs.
+Applicants will be required to provide information regarding possible Indirect Costs.
+'Indirect costs' means overhead, facility/office and administration costs, organization operating costs that support the entire operations of the project.
+See Appendix C in the RFP document for Takeda's indirect cost policy and restrictions. - Learning trip(s) (500 characters max): Explain number of learningtrips anticipated and how you calculated costs for each.
+See budget limitations and assumptions in Section 15 of Appendix A in the RFP document. - Other direct project costs (500 characters max): If you have added an "other direct project costs" line item in your budget spreadsheet and table, please describe these specific direct costs, their purpose in support of the project, assumptions used to produce the estimate, and why they are not included in the existing line items.